The Zygon Invasion: Plot

-Ever since the War, Tenth, and Eleventh Doctors ensured the creation of a peace treaty between humans and Zygons, (Note: As depicted in the 2013 episode "The Day of the Doctor".) there existed two versions of UNIT scientist Osgood: one human and a Zygon duplicate.
-20 million Zygons have been resettled on Earth, peacefully living out their lives disguised as humans.
-The Doctor leaves the Osgoods the Osgood Box to be used as a last resort.
+Ever since the War, Tenth, and Eleventh Doctors ensured the creation of a peace treaty between humans and Zygons, (Note: As depicted in the 2013 episode "The Day of the Doctor".) there existed two versions of UNIT scientist Osgood: one human and one Zygon duplicate.
+Twenty million Zygons have been resettled on Earth, peacefully living out their lives disguised as humans.
+The Doctor leaves the Osgoods the Osgood Box to be used as a last resort should things go wrong.
 After one of the Osgoods was killed, (Note: As depicted in the 2014 episode "Death in Heaven".) the other left UNIT and disappeared.

-In the present, Osgood is captured by a splinter group of Zygons in the town of Truth or Consequences, New Mexico just after sending a warning to the Twelfth Doctor that the treaty is failing.
-In London, the splinter group, which seeks to be themselves no matter what, kidnaps and kills Zygon High Command, leaving a Zygon called Bonnie in charge.
+In the present, Osgood is captured by a splinter group of Zygons in the town of Truth or Consequences, New Mexico just after sending a warning to the Doctor that the treaty is failing.
+In London, the splinter group, which seeks to be able to live in their undisguised forms, kidnaps and kills Zygon High Command.
 In Turmezistan, Osgood is forced to read a video message declaring the splinter group's intent to go to war.
-At the block of flats where Clara lives, Clara is knocked unconscious and hidden in a pod underground.
-Bonnie takes Clara's place.
+The Doctor contacts Clara, and they investigate the situation alongside UNIT.

 The Doctor travels to Turmezistan via the aeroplane afforded him by being President of Earth to rescue Osgood.
 The Doctor and UNIT troops converge on the church Osgood is holed up in.
-The Zygon splinter group, appearing as the soldiers' relatives and friends, kills the soldiers and flees back to the UK through underground tunnels.
-The Doctor finds Osgood safe under the church.
-The Doctor and Osgood bring a Zygon, injured from a bombing run, aboard their flight back to the UK.
+The Zygon splinter group, appearing as the soldiers' relatives and friends, kill the soldiers and flee back to the UK through underground tunnels.
+The Doctor finds Osgood safe under the church, and they bring a Zygon, injured from a bombing run, aboard their flight back to the UK.
 The Zygon tells the Doctor that their invasion has already taken place.

 In New Mexico, UNIT leader Kate Stewart finds Truth or Consequences uninhabited aside from the sheriff, Norlander.
-The sheriff reveals herself as a Zygon, and prepares to kill Kate.
-In London, Bonnie tricks UNIT scientist Jac into going to Clara's block with UNIT troops, where a lift takes them to a series of underground tunnels, which lifts across the city are connected to.
-When one pod is revealed to contain Clara, Jac realises that Clara was switched with a Zygon.
-Jac and the troops are killed by the splinter group when they attempt to escape.
+Norlander reveals herself as a Zygon, and prepares to kill Kate.
+In London, Clara and UNIT scientist Jac investigate a lift in Clara's block of flats, which they find takes them to a series of underground tunnels and they discover a number of Zygon pods.
+After bringing in UNIT troops, they find a pod containing Clara, revealing Clara was switched with a Zygon before the Doctor contacted her.
+This Zygon, who is called Bonnie and leads the splinter group, has Jac and the troops killed.
 Bonnie travels to UNIT to obtain a shoulder-fired missile.
-She goes to the coast and contacts the Doctor, informing him of the deaths of his friends.
-She fires the missile at the plane.
+As Bonnie informs him of the deaths of his friends, she fires a missile at the plane.